phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 728142
+#Total Number of Tweets: 1540880
-#Number of Clinton Tweets: 507780
+#Number of Trump Tweets: 728864
-#Number of Rubio Tweets: 202341
+#Number of Clinton Tweets: 508059
-#Number of Sanders Tweets: 198866
+#Number of Rubio Tweets: 202506
-#Number of Carson Tweets: 114046
+#Number of Sanders Tweets: 199029
-#Number of Bush Tweets: 79450
+#Number of Carson Tweets: 114134
-#Total Number of Tweets:
+#Number of Bush Tweets: 79578
 ---